Swanson-Hysell-Group/iSALE-tracer-analysis/README.md

         -R -> preform and plot a polynomial regression default degree is 1 (optional) -d -> set degree of the polynomial regression (optional)

-## cleanup_tracer_data.py

-A basic python script developed to allow easy trimming of the tracer-out.txt data.
-Basic usage of this script can be seen bellow:

-    SYNTAX:
-        python cleanup_tracer_data.py [tracer-out.txt] -[FLAG] [INPUT]

-    FLAGS:
-        -h -> print this help message
-        -i -> cut data by initial value instead of final values as is default -ch -> cut data by x value from the right, input must be a number (float or int) that represents in km the maximum x value allowed, cutting all data with a larger x value than the input. (optional)
-        -cvu -> cut data by y value from above so that input is the largest allowed y value in km (optional) -cvd -> cut data by y value from bellow so that input is the smallest allowed y value in km (optional)

 ## quiver_mag_angle.py

 A plotting program that does a quiver plot on angle data for a tracer-out.txt file, as well as colormaps for another variable.
 Usage similar to tracer_interperter, and due to dependencies in tracer_interperter they must be placed in the same directory to both work.